Over the last few years, I’ve been a bit obsessed with these ads in the local pack and have spent a lot of time testing and researching how they work.

 Can I change the way it appears?

-No. The name on the listing is the name of your business in Google My Business.
+No. The name on the listing is the name of your business in Google Business Profile (formerly Google My Business).
 If you are ABC Law Firm, you cannot make your ad in the 3-pack show as “Best Fricken Law Firm Ever”.

 Does having keywords in your business name help the ads show up more?